 It is in what's unexpected where discoveries are found - even rigorous pursuits like science and mathematics require imagination to take in what's new and different.

 The most exciting phrase to hear in science, the one that heralds new discoveries, is not 'Eureka!' but 'That's funny...'

 Seriousness always has to do with an established script, an ordering of affairs completed somewhere outside our range of influence.
 We are playful when we engage others at the level of choice, when there is no telling in advance where our relationship with them will come out - when, in fact, no one has an outcome to be imposed on the relationship, apart from the decision to continue it.

 -- James P Carse, Finite and Infinite Games

-Discovering one's own humanity involves metaphor - a leap of understanding wherein you recognize what you have in common with others.
+Discovering humanity involves metaphor - a leap of understanding in recognizing what you have in common with others.